 Some sources say that the origin of the blue eye is due to the invasion of the Nordic peoples.
-The Nordics had blue eyes and upon arrival in the towns of Anatolia (currently occupied by the Asian part of Turkey) they were seen by its inhabitants as invaders who cast an evil eye on them, so the inhabitants created the blue eye to avoid it.
+The Nordics had blue eyes and upon arrival in the towns of Anatolia (currently occupied by the Asian part of Turkey) its inhabitants saw them as invaders who cast an evil eye on them, so the inhabitants created the blue eye to avoid it.

-In Turkey, Greece, Central Asia, and all the way to the Turkish regions of western China, the effects of the evil eye are very much in mind: “it is believed to be truly fearsome.”
+In Turkey, Greece, Central Asia, and to the Turkish regions of western China, the effects of the evil eye are very much in mind: “it is believed to be truly fearsome.”

 The nazar boncugu (Turkish Eye) is an “eye”, often on a blue background.
 It is one of the most common elements of the decoration of any home in Turkey, we often find this symbol of the eye set in jewelry, in cars, hung on the doors of homes, in bags, or even on figures in the city.
 And always, they will be seen on the shirts of newborns.

-The age-old belief in the evil eye remains today as a deep-rooted popular tradition.
+The age-old belief in the evil eye remains a deep-rooted popular tradition today.
 The Greek eye is not the only object that fights this evil, because the eye of Horus, objects of iron and silver, and all kinds of talismans can also be useful.

-The evil eye is, on the other hand, a widespread belief in Judaism.
+On the other hand, the evil eye is a widespread belief in Judaism.
 In the Judaic tradition, it is not a superstition in the strict sense but it is related to the feeling of envy.

 When someone believes that it is not fair for someone else to possess certain goods and luxuries, this idea is somehow transformed into an evil desire.
 Remember that the evil eye is specifically spoken of in the Torah, and the word malach is the term used to refer to it.